tamaratgz/tamaratgz/README.md

 <h1 align="center">Hi 👋, I'm Tamara</h1>
-<h3 align="center">A passionate Project Manager and full-stack developer from Spain, with special interest in front-end 👩🏻‍🎨</h3>
+<h3 align="center">A passionate Project Manager and full-stack developer from Spain, with a special interest in front-end 👩🏻‍🎨</h3>

 - 🔭 I’m currently working on [Con cola & pajarita](https://concolaypajarita.com/)
 - 👯 I’m looking to collaborate on **any creative projects!**